Passport to Destiny: Plot

 Ella Muggins is a Camberwell charwoman who is the widow of a regimental sergeant major.
 One day during the London Blitz, she relates to her friends a story about a "magic eye" charm that her husband obtained during his Army service in India that protected him from all harm.
 Whilst cleaning her attic, she goes through her husband's effects and finds the charm that she absent-mindedly puts in the pocket of her skirt.

 During an air raid, she is caught in the middle of the street with a delay-action bomb.
 One air raid warden tells her to run, another to lie down.
-She does the latter and survives the explosion, though she is helped to the shelter in a daze.
+She does the latter and survives the explosion, and is helped to the shelter in a daze.
 As she recovers, she is convinced that her husband's "Magic Eye" charm has protected her.
 She asks a friend what she would do if she were totally invulnerable.
 Looking up to the street being bombed, her friend replies that she would go to Germany and "give that Mr. Hitler what for".
 Ella leaves the shelter, unconcerned about the bombs exploding around her, as she sets out to do just that.

 Stowing away on a British merchant ship, Ella is discovered by the crew, who think having a woman aboard is bad luck; subsequently, a German bomber sinks the ship.
-Ella reaches France in a lifeboat, where the other survivors are quickly captured by the Germans.
-Ella works her way across France and Germany, pretending to a deaf-mute cleaning woman.
+Ella reaches France in a lifeboat, and hides as all the other survivors are quickly captured by the Germans.
+Ella works her way across France and Germany, pretending to be a deaf-mute cleaning woman.
 She shares a train compartment with German Captain Franz Von Weber.
-Frederick Walthers arrives, and she is asked to leave the compartment.
+Frederick Walthers arrives, and she is asked to leave the compartment but listens from outside.
 Both men are members of the anti-Hitler German resistance.
 Walthers informs Franz that Grete, Franz's fiancée and Walthers' niece, has been arrested.
 Franz is determined to rescue her.